 - Learning Outcomes

-HUBS 191 gives you the essential building blocks of knowledge of the anatomy and physiology of the human body.
+Successfully completing HUBS 191 gives you the essential building blocks of knowledge of the anatomy and physiology of the human body.
 This knowledge will underpin your further study in a wide range of Health Science disciplines.
-These include science majors and minors, as well as providing access to a range of Professional Health Science qualifications.
+These include both Bachelor of Science (BSc) and biomedical science (BBiomedSc) majors and minors.
+HUBS191 is part of the Health Sciences First Year programme required for access to a range of Professional Health Science qualifications.